 Question: Can someone receive counselling if they don’t speak English?AAnswer:

 Yes, counselling is available to people whose first language is not English.
 To initiate counselling, a caller should (if possible) advise on their preferred language.
 The counsellor will then place the caller on hold and contact the Translating and Interpreting Service (TIS).
 The counsellor will then reconnect with the caller and the interpreter in a conference call.
 Alternatively, someone can contact the interpreter first, who can then call the counselling service to begin the session.
 Counselling is most effective when the counsellor and caller can communicate as honestly as possible.
 While we acknowledge that this could sometimes feel awkward when a translator is involved, we encourage you to be as open as you can in order to get the most out of counselling.
 TIS officers are bound by privacy legislation to protect clients’ rights.
-The usual risk assessments and ethics of counselling apply.

 Question: Can I use the National Relay Service?AAnswer: